andgordio/mockupless/docs/Courses/InteractionBasics/Setup/template.md

 </html>
 ```

-You may copy the code into your newly created `.html` file or [download]() one pre-filled with the code for you.
+You may copy the code into your newly created `.html` file or just [download](./../../../course-files/interaction-basics/template.html.zip) the template.

 ## What's in it